icomse/icomse.github.io/content/about/index.md

 featured_image: '/images/ICoMSE-BG-V6.jpg'
 ---

-i-CoMSE is focused on serving the needs of the community engaged in fundamental research in computational molecular science and engineering (CMSE) by:
+The Institute for Computational Molecular Science Education (i-CoMSE) is focused on serving the needs of the community engaged in fundamental research in computational molecular science and engineering (CMSE) by:
 - Providing an ecosystem for nurturing and training the next generation of computational molecular scientists and engineers.
 - Increasing availability and accessibility of well-curated education materials and content in computational molecular modeling, and content, both through workshops and online resources.
 - Serving as a node for engagement with the relevant stakeholders and promoting fundamental research in CMSE.